lily-law/chingu-solo-mars-rover-project/README.md

 - Search by Sol (Martian rotation or day counting up from the rover's landing date)
 - Filter by rover cameras
 - Infinite scrolling
+- Status display
+- Modal view on photos
+- Sol input automatically converts to closest sol with data
+- Camera selection show only cameras with data for given sol
+- Live feedback on number of photos for give sol
+- Images are fetched on being viewed
+- Fully responsive design
+- Back to top button

 -----